-Yes, state and local real property taxes are generally deductible.
+Yes and maybe.
+State and local real property taxes are generally deductible.
 Mortgage interest paid on a second residence is also deductible as long as you don't rent out the residence during the tax year, and the mortgage satisfies the same requirements for deductible interest as on a primary residence.
 If you do rent out the residence, you must use it for more than 14 days or more than 10% of the number of days you rent it out, whichever is longer, for the mortgage interest to be deductible.

 - Deductible real property taxes include any state, local, or foreign taxes based on the value of the real property and levied for the general public welfare.